burningdinosaurbones/burningdinosaurbones.github.io/index.md

 - Private projects
 - Members

-For now I use it to test and educate myself on git and Github functionality.
+For now I use it to test and educate myself on git and Github functionality, such as who can contribute changes.